ISTANBULBEKLE/predict-insurance-charges-with-autoai/README.md

 ![scatter](https://media.github.ibm.com/user/79254/files/ed325a80-8a48-11ea-8fcf-d1e9877458ef =250x)

-* To check if there is a strong relationship between `bmi` and `charges` you create a scatter plot using the seaborn and matplotlib libraries.
-You see that there is no strong correlation between `bmi` and `charges`, as shown below.
+* To check if there is a strong relationship between `bmi` and `expenses` you create a scatter plot using the seaborn and matplotlib libraries.
+You see that there is no strong correlation between `bmi` and `expenses`, as shown below.

 ![scatter](https://media.github.ibm.com/user/79254/files/2965bb00-8a49-11ea-81f9-a528fc1e2606)

-* To check if there is a strong relationship between `sex` and `charges` you create a box plot.
+* To check if there is a strong relationship between `sex` and `expenses` you create a box plot.
 You see that the average claims for males and females are similar, whereas males have a bigger proportion of the higher claims.

 ![scatter](https://media.github.ibm.com/user/79254/files/32ef2300-8a49-11ea-93aa-990f85eccf9d)

-* To check if there is a strong relationship between being a `smoker` and `charges` you create a box plot.
+* To check if there is a strong relationship between being a `smoker` and `expenses` you create a box plot.
 You see that if you are a smoker, your claims are much higher on average.

 ![scatter](https://media.github.ibm.com/user/79254/files/4221a100-8a48-11ea-8104-64f50d8ae92f)